The Resident (film): Plot

 After a date with Juliet, Jack is attacked and injured by Max.
 That night, Max drugs Juliet and attempts to rape her while she sleeps, but she awakens and he flees after giving her an injection.
 The next morning, Juliet finds the cap from the hypodermic needle.
 At work, she has her blood and urine analyzed and discovers high levels of Demerol and other drugs in her system.
 She rushes back home and finds Jack's possessions there but no sign of him.
 A nightshirt of hers is in a location where she did not leave it.
 She checks the security camera footage and sees Max assaulting her.

 Max enters her apartment and tries to get her to drink some wine, but she refuses.
-He then assaults her, attempting to stab her with a hypodermic.
+He then assaults her, stabbing her with a hypodermic.
 She gets away and locks herself in the bathroom, but Max breaks in through the bathroom mirror and pulls her into one of the secret passageways.
 During the process of trying to hide from Max, she finds the corpse of Jack, who has been murdered by Max.
 The realization provokes Juliet to fight back against Max, and she quickly gains the upper hand, shooting him multiple times with a nail gun before killing Max by shooting him in the head, before escaping.